Son Ye-jin: 2016–2018: Critical acclaim

 In 2016, Son reunited with My Wife Got Married co-star Kim Joo-hyuk in The Truth Beneath, a political thriller, for which she received critical acclaim.
 She won Best Actress at the 25th Buil Film Awards and 17th Busan Film Critics Awards for her performance.
 Son next played Princess Deokhye in the biopic The Last Princess, directed by April Snow director Hur Jin-ho.
 The film drew positive critical reviews and went on to become a box office hit, grossing US$40.35 million worldwide.
 Sung So-young of the Korea JoongAng Daily praised the film for being "interesting enough to hold the audience's interest from beginning to end," even though she felt the screenwriter's (Hur) imagination went too far in several scenes.
 She said major events from Princess Deokhye's life were portrayed well, and the film's biggest virtue was how it made audiences want to know more about her.
 Rumy Doo of The Korea Herald said Son Ye-jin proved herself a "sensitive and technically refined performer."
 Son was praised by critics for her "outstanding" performance in her portrayal of "the unfathomable depths on the emotional ups and downs of Deokhye," winning multiple accolades for her performance.

 In 2018, Son starred alongside So Ji-sub in the romantic film Be with You, based on the Japanese novel of the same name.
 That same year, Son returned to the small screen after five years with JTBC's romantic drama Something in the Rain.
 The series achieved commercial popularity, and Son received rave reviews for her performance.
 Son also starred in the crime thriller The Negotiation, alongside Hyun Bin, playing a professional negotiator working to save hostages.

+2019–present: International success

 In 2019, Son reunited with Hyun Bin in the global hit romantic drama Crash Landing on You as a wealthy heiress who falls in love with a North Korean commissioned officer.
 Son was scheduled to have her Hollywood debut in 2022, starring opposite Sam Worthington in filmmaker Andrew Niccol's work The Cross, but due to the COVID-19 pandemic, her agency requested a delay in filming.
+In 2025, Son starred in Park Chan-wook's No Other Choice.
+The film garnered critical acclaim.